Pride and Prejudice: 20th century

 The American scholar Claudia L. Johnson defended the novel from the criticism that it has an unrealistic fairy-tale quality.
 One critic, Mary Poovey, wrote that the "romantic conclusion" of Pride and Prejudice is an attempt to hedge the conflict between the "individualistic perspective inherent in the bourgeois value system and the authoritarian hierarchy retained from traditional, paternalistic society".
 Johnson wrote that Austen's view of a power structure capable of reformation was not an "escape" from conflict.
-Johnson wrote the "outrageous unconventionality" of Elizabeth Bennet was in Austen's own time very daring, especially given the strict censorship that was imposed in Britain by the Prime Minister, William Pitt, in the 1790s when Austen wrote Pride and Prejudice.
+Johnson wrote that the "outrageous unconventionality" of Elizabeth Bennet was in Austen's own time very daring, especially given the strict censorship that was imposed in Britain by the Prime Minister, William Pitt, in the 1790s when Austen wrote Pride and Prejudice.

 In the early twentieth century, the term "Collins," named for Austen's William Collins, came into use as slang for a thank-you note to a host.